 ABSTRACT

-This study was designed to investigate cardiac marker levels in rabbits following sodium cyanide exposure.
+This study was designed to investigate cardiac marker levels in rabbits following experimental sodium cyanide exposure.
 The rabbits were grouped into control and test and the study lasted for thirty days, sixty days and ninety days respectively.
-Cardiac Markers investigated are Lactate Dehydrogenase (LDH), Creatine Kinase (CK) and Troponin (TP).
+Cardiac Markers investigated were Lactate Dehydrogenase (LDH), Creatine Kinase (CK) and Troponin (TP).
 Data were expressed as mean ± Standard Deviation.
 Statistical differences between groups were computed using Graph pad prism 7.0 version.
 Results were analysed using analysis of variance (ANOVA) and significance between groups was taken at p< 0.05.
 The result showed significant (p< 0.05) increase in the levels of cardiac markers in thirty days, sixty days and ninety days exposures respectively.
 These findings suggest that sodium cyanide exposure can have significant and potentially life-threatening cardiovascular consequences.

 Keywords: Cardiac markers, Sodium cyanide and Rabbits.